ief015/KOHCTPYKTOP/snippets/line-decoders.md

 ![3-8 Decoder](./assets/line-decoder-3-8.png)

-*I don't really have a good way of demoing the full use of this line decoder in the snippet design, but you can see it utilized for
+*I don't really have a good way of demoing the full use of this line decoder in the snippet design, but you can see it utilized in
 [15 KR8S1 8-BIT ADDRESSABLE SRAM](/levels/15%20KR8S1%208-BIT%20ADDRESSABLE%20SRAM.md).*

 ## See Also